Excelsior District

 Trading at par

-• Standard Marina-style rowhouses in good condition
+• Standard Marina-style homes in good condition

 • Mid-century single-family in good condition